The Building Authorization System in Romania

-The DS can include more than one persons to issue it.
-Let’s say the architect change the position of a door inside the house, then the DS is also signed by the Structural Engineer, if the modification does not alter the structural integrity of the building.
+The DS can include more than one person to issue it.
+Let’s say the architect change the position of a door inside the house, then the DS is also signed by the Structural Engineer if the modification does not alter the structural integrity of the building.

 If the DS issued by the architect is relevant to the structural integrity the Structural Engineer will also issue his/her own DS including the needed changes (reinforcements geometry size and positions and so on).

 The changes that affect the structure might require also an Expert Technical Report issued by a Structural Technical Expert.